TrevorNyan/Django-SimpleWebApp/README.md

-# Django-SimpleWebApp
+# SimpleDjangoWebApp
- Simple Django web-app which allows one to upload a file and compute it's hash.
+Simple Django web-app which provides file uploading form, computes file's sha256 and md5 hashsums and saves those values into a db as well as the file.
+After that, the number of times the file has been uploaded is displayed (possible collisions are also resolved).